eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 * TypeLookupService.hpp

 If your project previously included any of these headers, you will need to modify your implementation.
 Since these headers are now private, you should replace their usage with public alternatives or refactor the related code to ensure it does not depend on private headers.

 .. _step-7-update-api-methods:

-Step 7: Update API Methods
+Step 7: Update API methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The table below contains the list of API changes, showing the previous methods and the corresponding new ones introduced in Fast DDS v3.
 The new API methods achieve the same functionality, even though the signature of the method is different from the deprecated one.

 .. list-table::
    :header-rows: 1